ARMmbed/mbed-cli/README.md

 $ mbed update master # updates "mbed-os", not "my-program"
 ```

+Also note *mbed CLI* requires that the root of your program is under version control (either Git or Mercurial), which makes it possible to seamlessly switch between revisions the whole program and its libraries/dependencies, synchronize the program with remote repositories; share it with others, and much more.
+Version control is also the primary/preferred delivery mechanism for mbed OS source code, which allows anyone to contribute back to the OS at any time.

 *mbed CLI* provides list of all available commnads and global help via `mbed --help`, and also command-specific help via `--help` param to the command, e.g. `mbed update --help`.

 ### Creating and importing programs